yilmazaygin/yilmazaygin/README.md

 ## Selected Projects
 - [why-gamblers-lose](https://github.com/yilmazaygin/why-gamblers-lose)

-*Please note that my github is under renovation for better branding.*
-*I'll start to share and contribute more as soon as possible.*
+- *(Projects will be shared gradually as I re-organize my repositories.)*

+## Important Note
+My GitHub profile is currently being **restructured for better branding and clarity**.
+Repositories are being revised and will be made public step by step as I refine and document them.
+Stay tuned for upcoming projects!